berserkware/waffleweb/docs/How-To-Guides/Static-Files.rst

 Changing How Waffleweb Looks For Static Files .............................................

 To change how Waffleweb looks for static files you can make your own function to find static.
-To do this you can create a file called "settings.py".
-Then in that file you need to add a variable called "DEFUALT_STATIC_FINDER" with the function to find static.
+To change the static finder all you have to do is add an item to the settings of your app.
+The key should be called "DEFUALT_STATIC_FINDER" with the function for Waffleweb to use.
 By default Waffleweb uses the ``findStatic`` function.

 .. code-block:: python

-	DEFUALT_STATIC_FINDER = staticFinderFunction
+    yourApp.settings["DEFUALT_STATIC_FINDER"] = staticFinderFunction

 Your static finder function should take a file or path, and return a path to the static file.